Arc Artist Fellowship

 This is a competitive grant program open to individual artists.

-- You must be a resident of King County, Washington.
+You must be a resident of King County, Washington and at least 18 years old.

-- You may not have previously received funding through a Community 4Culture award or the Arc Artist Fellowship.
+You may not have previously received funding through the Arc Artist Fellowship.

 Arc Eligibility Requirement